Class CoreActionsRegistry

 extends Object

-All inventory-object related actions from all modules (but most likely in the Navigation module) that are considered as core actions (i.e. general purpose actions, such as new object or delete object) must be registered here at module startup.
-Then, the menus will be built using the registered actions and what kind of inventory actions they are applicable to.
-There are three types of core actions: Delete actions (the actions intended to delete objects.
-Most objects will use the default delete object action implementation, however, some might require a special procedure -such as physical or logical connections-).
-The second type are the actions intended to manage (creating or releasing) special relationships, while the third type is any other core action, so called, misc core actions.
-They are kept in separate hashes so they can be displayed or grouped easily by the renderer.
+All general purpose, inventory object-dependent actions (e.g. new object or delete object) in all modules (but most likely in the Navigation module) considered as core actions and must be registered here at module startup.
+Relevant menus (Such as Basic Actions in the Navigation module) will be dynamically built using the actions in this registry as well as the classes they are applicable to.
+There are two types of core actions: Delete Actions, which are the actions intended to remove objects. from the system.
+Most objects will use the default implementation, however, some might require a special procedure -such as for physical or logical connections-).
+Regular Actions are basically the rest of them, actions such as move/copy objects or launch reports.

 Author: